vedyweb/wpmvc/readme.txt

 == Contribute ==

-Contribute to the continued development of WP MVC Plugin on [GitHub](https://github.com/vedyweb/wpmvc).
+Contribute to the continued development of WPMVC Plugin on [GitHub](https://github.com/vedyweb/wpmvc).
 Your contributions are welcome!

 == Changelog ==